GuiyinTIAN/Billiards-Analyzer/README.md

     - `views.py` - Logic for processing uploads and displaying results
     - `templates/` - HTML templates
 - `yolov5/` - YOLOv5 object detection model
+- `script/` - Analysis scripts
   - `promptFromGPT.py` - Geometric analysis of ball positions
-- `Deepseek.py` - AI-powered tactical analysis
+  - `Deepseek.py` - AI-powered tactical analysis with LLM
+- `NineBallPocketNoNine/weights/` - Directory for model weights

 ## Configuration

 API keys and other settings can be configured in the environment variables or directly in the relevant files:

-- DeepSeek API key in `Deepseek.py`
+- DeepSeek API key in `script/Deepseek.py` (required for tactical recommendations)
 - Detection model configuration in `yolov5/detectbilliards.py`
+- Weight file locations in `NineBallPocketNoNine/weights/`

 ## License